bytebrew/slope/README.md

 Slope is in it's early stages of development and still needs some optimization and polishing.
 Some accessor methods to objects properties are also absent.
-But here's what we already have: The following chart is the output of the test.c program in de top level source repository.
+But here's what we already have: The following chart is the output of the demo.c program in de top level source repository.

 ![](https://github.com/exocode/slope/blob/master/figure.png)